alokaneunice/Python-flask-docker/command.md

  # powerful ones
  $ docker image prune --all --force
  $ docker rmi -f $(docker images -aq)
-# To build docker container image
- To build docker container image
- $ docker run -dp 5004:5004 eunicmage
- $ bb0b75a1d3161ed96649fe7cf1b83b0a047def89b1c24892583913a46a2a34f6

 # To check the list of containers
  $ docker ps

-# To remove unused all images and containers
-docker system prune
-# to create a container
+# to create a container or build docker container
 docker run -dp <5004:5004> <diamondimage>
 # to list container
 docker ps